 We also worked with several number of groups across the university, the local silicon valley innovation ecosystem, the country, and the globe.

 Measure, Model, Make.
 A rapidly growing and ever-evolving field of study, bioengineering combines engineering and the life sciences in ways that advance scientific discovery, healthcare and medicine, manufacturing, agriculture, education and policy.

 Our Focal Areas

-Bio.Polis is a nascent and evolving initiative with focal areas shaped by our growing community.
-Some of the questions that currently drive our work include:
+Bio.Polis was an experimental and evolving initiative with focal areas shaped by our community.
+Some of the questions that drove our work included:

 - Bio.Futures: What are possible and preferred futures enabled by biological innovations?

 - Bio.Strategy: How can we develop technologies, policies and practices to orient towards more peaceful, prosperous, sustainable and just biological futures?